endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 #categories: kotlin software testing TDD test doubles
 ---

 Often when testing software we want to construct an object which is dependent on other objects or functions, but we know that this code dependency is not a concern of our test.
-In these situations it is nice to use the simplest possible test double, classified by Martin Fowler as a [_dummy_](https://www.martinfowler.com/articles/mocksArentStubs.html).
+In these situations it is nice to use the simplest possible test double, classified by Gerard Meszaros as a [_dummy_](https://www.martinfowler.com/articles/mocksArentStubs.html).
 If this double is an object with member functions (also known as methods), none of these functions will be implemented.
 It might look something like this:

 For a given interface of `FileStorage`
 ```kotlin